Greaver77/valkyrie/Glossary-Of-Terms.md

 <img src="https://github.com/NASA-JSC-Robotics/valkyrie/wiki/images/Turbodriver.png" width="250">

+**Leonidas boards** - Motor controllers used to run the forearm yaw actuators as well as the neck actuators.

+**Athena boards** - Motor controllers used to run the wrists and fingers

 **Vanguard** - Vanguard is a software suite used to empower operators to interact with remote systems (like robots) in a safe, managed way, over communication channels that would normally allow unsafe commanding.
 Tasks ranging from editing files, to installing software, to starting and stopping the processes are accomplished through a well-defined communication interface.
 Vanguard implements the Majordomo Protocol(https://github.com/zeromq/majordomo) with a collection of task-specific workers and accompanying clients.
 The deployment of Vanguard components is flexible and can be custom tailored to meet the needs of simple "remote execution" systems as well as human-rated safety critical systems.

 **Zelda**-The non real-time computer.
 Zelda is located on the robots left.